HarshCasper/NeoAlgo-Docs/CONTRIBUTING.md

 - Issues would be served on "First Come, First Serve" basis.
 - Issues would be tagged as Easy, Medium, Hard.
 Scores would be assigned on the difficulty of Issue you solve.
 - Code would be reviewed by Mentors before they are merged.
 Every PR requires 3 Reviews.
-- No person can take up more than 2 Issues at a single point of time.
+- No person can take up more than 2 Issues at a single point in time.